Productive Disposal of Nuclear Power Plant Wastes!

 There are also gas-cooled technologies, which generally use the extremely cheap carbon dioxide as the heat transfer medium.
 CO2 has the advantage of virtually not ever becoming radioactive.
 Many, many other technologies are known, and some are probably ideally suited to this "low-power" application.
 In general, all the research has gone into achieving higher power densities, so the field of low-power applications seems wide open.

-This premise would have some Government representative stop by every few months and drop another pellet (or a few of them) down, down, down, into this well casing to add to the power generating capability.
+This premise might have some Government representative stop by every few months and drop another pellet (or a few of them) down, down, down, into this well casing to add to the power generating capability.
 The bottom chamber would be made so that maybe 200 pellets would fit (roughly the size of a closed fist).

 There are actually two completely different ways of considering this.
 Water and/or graphite could be used as a moderator to slow down neutrons to accomplish a very minimal "chain reaction".
 This is where the (two) neutrons (mentioned above) are slowed down enough to be "thermal neutrons" which are rather good at causing some other Uranium atom to split (fission) when they hit them.
 That is the process that all nuclear power plants (and weapons) use.
 However, with a very small mass of Uranium, the reaction cannot sustain itself enough to be dangerous.
 The thermal neutrons would simply increase the natural rate of radioactivity of the Uranium, to produce more power, faster.